DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Interface**: A menu-driven interface makes it easy for users to navigate the system, register players and teams, enter results, and view rankings.
 This ensures a smooth and intuitive user experience.

   This project was a great opportunity to practice implementing the **MVC architecture** in Python, as well as reinforcing concepts like data management, user interaction, and modular design.
 It also provided a practical application for managing sports leagues, making it both a learning experience and a useful tool.
+* Day 350: 🔢 Recursive Number to Words Converter in Python 🧮

+  Today, I worked on a **Recursive Number to Words Converter** in Python.
+This project focuses on converting a given number (e.g., `123`) into its word representation (e.g., "one hundred twenty-three") using recursion.
+The implementation is designed to handle numbers up to the billions range, making it a versatile tool for number-to-text conversion.
+Below are the key highlights:

+  - **Recursive Logic**: The core of the project is a recursive function that breaks down the number into smaller parts (units, tens, hundreds, thousands, etc.) and combines their word representations.
+This approach ensures clean and modular code.

+  - **Base Cases**: The function handles base cases for numbers less than 20, numbers between 20 and 99, and numbers in the hundreds, thousands, millions, and billions ranges.
+Each case is processed recursively to build the final word representation.

+  - **Word Representations**: The project uses predefined lists (`units` and `tens`) to store word representations for numbers 0-19 and multiples of 10 (20, 30, ..., 90).
+These lists are used to construct the final output efficiently.

+  - **Scalability**: The function is designed to handle large numbers (up to billions) by recursively processing higher ranges (thousands, millions, billions) and appending the appropriate scale words.

+  - **Example Usage**: The project includes an example that converts the number `123456789` into its word representation: "one hundred twenty-three million four hundred fifty-six thousand seven hundred eighty-nine."

+  This project was a great exercise in understanding recursion and how it can be applied to solve real-world problems like number-to-text conversion.
+It also reinforced my understanding of string manipulation and modular programming in Python.